Anterior cruciate ligament: Purpose

 The purpose of the ACL is to resist the motions of anterior tibial translation and internal tibial rotation; this is important to have rotational stability.
 This function prevents anterior tibial subluxation of the lateral and medial tibiofemoral joints, which is important for the pivot-shift phenomenon.
 The ACL has mechanoreceptors that detect changes in direction of movement, position of the knee joint, and changes in acceleration, speed, and tension.
 A key factor in instability after ACL injuries is having altered neuromuscular function secondary to diminished somatosensory information.
-For athletes who participate in sports involving cutting, jumping, and rapid deceleration, the knee must be stable in terminal extension, which is the screw-home mechanism.
+For athletes who participate in sports involving jumping, sudden stops or rapid changes in direction, the knee must be stable in terminal extension, which is the screw-home mechanism.